Long COVID and contrast sensitivity: early reports and open questions

 A normal contrast sensitivity reading does not rule out Long COVID.
 The condition is multi-system; visual symptoms, even when present, may live in oculomotor or accommodation function rather than contrast — and a CSF measurement does not probe those.
 Many people with Long COVID will have unremarkable contrast sensitivity, and that finding is consistent with the diagnosis.

 A single result is a snapshot.
-Test-retest variation is real even on the most carefully validated clinical instruments — and a consumer-screen test sits in a noisier regime than the clinical ones do.
+Test-retest variation is real even on the most carefully validated clinical instruments5 — and a consumer-screen test sits in a noisier regime than the clinical ones do.
 A trend over multiple sessions on the same setup is far more informative than any single reading.

 The measurement is here to give you data alongside your experience.
 It is not here to adjudicate whether your experience is valid.
 It is — because you are experiencing it.